ccev/stopwatcher/README.md

 | **`bot_id`** | You Telegram's Bot ID | String, `"8762682"` |
 | **`chat_id`** | You Telegram's Chat ID.
 Can also be multiple.
 (Needs a set `"bot_id"` to work) | Chat IDs, `["24254535"]` or `["4636363","970785"]` |

+## geofence.json
+This in includes your areas that can be filtered on.
+Use [geo.jasparke.net](http://geo.jasparke.net/) or [maps.poracle.world](https://maps.poracle.world/) to help create this file.

 ## Extras
+These are command line arguments that can be passed to the `stop_watcher.py` script.

 ### --init / -i
 Fills your cache files with up-to-date data.
 Useful if you want to add a new area to Stop Watcher or haven't ran it in a while.